ray-project/ray/doc/source/tune-usage.rst

 Trial Parallelism
 ~~~~~~~~~~~~~~~~~

 Tune automatically N concurrent trials, where N is the number of CPUs (cores) on your machine.
 By default, Tune assumes that each trial will only require 1 CPU.
-You can override this ``resources_per_trial``:
+You can override this with ``resources_per_trial``:

 .. code-block:: python